-As the trucking industry enters the era of connectivity, it is also facing the increasing cyber security risks.
+As the trucking industry enters the era of connectivity, it is also facing increasing cybersecurity risks.
 Every new high-tech in-vehicle gadget becomes a potential target for hackers who, just like the industry, are getting more sophisticated and highly connected.

 Cybersecurity for Trucks

 Needless to say, technology has been one of the main reasons for the improvement in transportation in the past few years.

 - It provides driving assistance that allows people who were previously unable to drive to feel comfortable behind the wheel.

 - Clean energy technologies have been slowly gaining popularity and are now actively helping the trucking industry to become environmentally friendly.

 - Vehicle fleet operations are being optimized thanks to software and tools that improve maintainability throughout a vehicle’s life cycle.

 - Geo-location tracking is also a feature that is becoming popular with the trucking industry.
 It helps reduce costs and improve the productivity of one’s fleet.

 - Data management for driver activity leads to significant improvement of the working conditions in long-haul trucking.